rinpharma/r-pharma/content/post/2024-03-25-announcement/index.md

 ## Free R/Pharma Virtual

 Our free virtual gathering will be on October 29, 30, & 31st.
 Workshops will run the week before.
 Each conference day will conclude with live non-recorded panels.
 Virtual registration will open later in early Summer.
 Call for talks will open in early May.
-This year we will feature 3 days of content broken out as below:
+This year we will feature 3 days of content covering the use of R and other open source languages in Pharma as well as presentations on the impact of open source in areas such as AI and statistics.

-### Code/Technical Talks:
-Day 1 will be R/Pharma, featuring only R talks.
-Day 2 will be Open Source in Pharma, featuring talks about R, Python, Julia, Stan, Javascript, and other open-source languages.

-### Impact/Advancement Talks:
-Day 3 will be Open Source Advancing Healthcare & Drug Development, featuring content about the impact of Open Source to advance healthcare and drug development using tools such as machine learning, AI, deep learning, statistics.
-These topics will highlight advancements in areas such pharma, drug development, healthcare, medical devices, vaccines, precision medicine, personalized healthcare, Real-World Data and more!

 The workshops will run the week before, October 21 - 25.
 The style and format will be very similar to 2020-2023 etc. We plan to offer free Digital Credentials for people that attend and complete the workshops.